hubertrybka/profis/README.md

 **For successful execution of the script unzip must be installed**

 The script will download the datasets and models to the `data` and `models` directories respectively.
-The trained models  are essential for the proper functioning of the program.
-If you want to train the models yourself, please refer to the [Advanced usage](#advanced-usage) section.
+If you want to train the RNN models yourself, please refer to the [Advanced usage](#advanced-usage) section.

 ### Create a directory for you to work in: